 always needs your help

-Fifty-one people received a bag of food from Swift Church’s food pantry on the last distribution day, Oct.
-9. They represented 112 family members.
+Forty-two people received a bag of food from Swift Church’s food pantry on the last distribution day, Nov.
+13. They represented 121 family members.

 The need is always great for food to help people in the community.
 If everyone brought one item this week or next, we could refill our shelves before the next distribution on Nov.
 27.